elia83333/EtheraOS/README.md

+# This Repository is deprecated and serves as a personal excercise, EtheraOS will be remade into A LFS (Linux From Scratch) Distro using the handbook.

+# THIS OS IS NOT PRODUCTION READY AND MAY HAVE SECURITY ISSUES
+Also it just shows text on startup so its not really an OS

 # 🌐 EtheraOS

 **EtheraOS** is a light, debloated and user-friendly OS oriented to daily tasks like school, coding and work.
 The aim is to create a lightweight and modern environment with pre-configuring essential tools while maintaining it lightweight and modern.